JKWA/funx/README.md

 ### Sequencing

-Monads allow for chaining multiple computations in sequence, passing results from one computation to the next:
+Monads allow chaining multiple computations in sequence, passing results from one computation to the next:

 - **`sequence/1`**: Sequences a list of monads, returning a monad with a list of all `Right` or `Just` values, or the first `Left` or `Nothing` encountered.
-- **`traverse/2`**: Applies a function to a list that returns monads, sequencing the results and propagating successes or failures.
+- **`traverse/2`**: Applies a function to each element in a list that returns monads, sequencing the results and propagating successes or failures.

 ### Validation